AGiorgetti/agiorgetti.github.io/_drafts/pygments-jekyll-build-fail.md

 ---
 layout: post
-title: Jekyll: be careful with the syntax highlight, it can cause build fails
+title: Jekyll - be careful with the syntax highlight, it can cause build fails
 comments: true
 tags: [jekyll, publish]
 ---